 Derek noticed that Carry was actually checking him out, looking at his junk.
 It was like auto-pilot: he started looking at Carry’s junk, too.

 Derek thought, ‘No, no, no, no!’
 But he couldn’t stop an embarrassing automatic response.
 But then he saw that Carry had the same problem.
-They both laughed and wrapped their towels around themselves and went back to their lockers.
-Fortunately for Derek, they were in different locker banks so he wasn’t tempted — or able — to stare at Carry.
+They both laughed and when they finished showering they wrapped their towels around themselves and went back to their lockers.
+Fortunately for Derek, they were in different locker bays so he wasn’t tempted — or able — to stare at Carry.
 Derek got dressed, tried to straighten his hair, unsuccessfully, got his gym bag to take home what had to be washed, and headed for the exit.

 Carry was waiting for him.